hestiacp/hestiacp/README.md

 [Vesta Control Panel](http://vestacp.com/)
 ==================================================

-* Vesta is the open source hosting control panel.
+* Vesta is an open source hosting control panel.
-* Vesta is the clean and focused interface without the clutter.
+* Vesta has a clean and focused interface without the clutter.
-* Vesta is the latest very innovative technologies.
+* Vesta has the latest of very innovative technologies.

 How to install